PoliticalGraveyard.com

 MADAJ (Soundex M320) — See also MIDGE, MUDGE.

 Madaj, Peter — of Detroit, Wayne County, Mich.; Dearborn, Wayne County, Mich.
 Democrat.
-Alternate delegate to Democratic National Convention from Michigan, 1944, 1948; candidate in primary for Michigan state senate 21st District, 1948.
+Alternate delegate to Democratic National Convention from Michigan, 1944, 1948; candidate for Michigan state senate 21st District, 1948.
 Presumed deceased.
 Burial location unknown.

 MADALE: See also Madale L. Watson